importcjj/rust-ajson/README.md

 ## problems

 RJSON has just been finished, there may be some bugs and shortcomings, please feel free to issue.
-Also, Rust is a new language for me, and maybe rjson isn't rust enough, so I hope you have some suggestions.
+Also, Rust is a new language for me, and maybe ajson isn't rust enough, so I hope you have some suggestions.

 ## License
  MIT License.